ahmetyavuzd/SPAN/README.md

   <h2>Contact</h2>

-  <p>For any inquiries or questions regarding the PV Potential Estimation plugin, please contact <a href=mailto:yavuzdogan@gumushane.edu.tr> yavuzdogan@gumushane.edu.tr"</a>.
+  <p>For any inquiries or questions regarding the SPAN plugin, please contact <a href=mailto:yavuzdogan@gumushane.edu.tr> yavuzdogan@gumushane.edu.tr"</a>.
 We appreciate your feedback and support.</p>

   <h2>Citation</h2>